kovalArt/IaC_project/backup_restore.md

     sudo -u backup duplicity --no-encryption restore rsync://kovalArt@backup.infocare.io/influxdb /home/backup/restore/influxdb

     2. After the backup has downloaded - issue this command to use the backup.
 This action should be done as root user!
+Before the restoring from the backup - make sure you stopped the "telegraf" service and dropped the telegraf database in influxdb.

         1. sudo su
+        2. service telegraf stop
+        3. influx -execute 'DROP DATABASE telegraf'

-        2. influxd restore -portable -database telegraf /home/backup/restore/influxdb
+        4. influxd restore -portable -database telegraf /home/backup/restore/influxdb

+            (On this step you may face an error "error updating meta: DB metadata not changed. database may already exist restore: DB metadata not changed. database may already exist".
+It's a known issue with InfluxDB restore, you can ignore these.
+Just make sure that telegraf database is restored correctly.)

+        5. After succesfully restored backup - start the telegraf service by one of these commands:
+            - ansible-playbook infra.yaml
+            - ansible-playbook infra.yaml -ti

     3. Check the result.
-InfluxDB should now have fresh data from backup and telegraf database available
+InfluxDB telegraf should now have fresh data from backup and telegraf database and service available